-Padel Magazine - The new rackets of Lord Padel are a sensation and allow us to access snowshoes definitely more playable than the Crysan.
+Padel Magazine - Lord's new rackets Padel caused a sensation and allows us to access rackets that are certainly more playable than the Crysan.

 The bandido is a semi-round racket and can have a fairly balanced racket.
 Nevertheless, it has enough weight to hurt opponents.
 Some players on Padel Magazine could testify.
 It is handy and is therefore for all types of players.
 No need to have a level required to use this racket.
 If you do not know exactly what to take and you have not yet defined your position on the field, this racket will offer you a nice performance.